JainChirag/money-transfer/README.md

 * Gradle
 * JUnit
 * Mockito

+### Concurrency Management of Money Transfers:
+1. ```@UnitOfWork``` will automatically open a session, begin a transaction, perform database operations, commit the transaction, and finally close the session.
+If an exception is thrown, the transaction is rolled back
+2. ```Optimistic Lock``` with Hibernate is implemented by applying the @Version annotation to a version instance variable resulting in a VERSION column

 ### Running the application: ###
 In the terminal, go to project's root directory and run the following command